frieger/visitext/readme.md

 # MUTANT: Model-Driven Unit Testing using ASCII-art as Notational Test #

-MUTANT aims to make test developer's lives easier.
+MUTANT aims to make test developers' lives easier.
 Its key idea to specify test models using ASCII-art, a text-based visual notation.
 The specifications are provided by annotating the respective test methods, allowing efficient collaboration and reuse.

 The main component of MUTANT is a parser that builds models from ASCII-art specifications and makes these models available to the test framework through a dedicated API.
 To integrate the parser in your existing tool chain, please follow the instructions provided below.